-Staff will record all incidents of removal from the classroom along with details of the incident that led to the removal.
+Staff will record all incidents of removal from the classroom along with details of the incident that led to the removal on Arbor as Isolation (Level 3 Negative).

 9.2 Suspension and permanent exclusions

 The school can use suspension and permanent exclusion in response to serious incidents or in response to persistent poor behaviour or dangerous behaviour, which has not improved following in-school sanctions and interventions.